-The principal difference between entrepreneur and manager lies in their standing, i.e. an entrepreneur is the owner of the company and the manager is an employee of the organisation.
+The most prominent difference between entrepreneur and manager is the position that they hold in an organisation.
+Entrepreneur is the owner of the business concern while the manager is an employee of the business concern.

-This article is a ready reckoner for the students to learn the comparison between entrepreneur vs manager.
+This article serves as a ready reckoner for the students eager to learn the comparison between entrepreneur vs manager.

 |Meaning||An entrepreneur is a person who builds a new organisation by gathering data (i.e. land, labour and capital) for manufacturing purposes.||By the term ‘manager’ we mean a person who gets the things done through his assistants, with the purpose of achieving business goals efficiently.|

-Both modes have their own merits and demerits, here, the students can learn the meaning of entrepreneur and manager.
+Both modes have their own merits and demerits, here, the students can learn abut the role of entrepreneur and manager.

 Also Read: What is Entrepreneurship?

 The above mentioned is the concept, that is elucidated in detail about ‘Difference between entrepreneur and manager’ for the Commerce students.
-To know more, stay tuned to BYJU’S.
+To learn more, stay tuned to BYJU’S.